Sooophy/dannce/trace_protocol/README.md

 5. Go into the `base_path/com_check` folder, check the visualization of com trace, make sure they all look reasonable.

+Theortically the result shouldn't have small waves on the tails after 5 mm/frames

 Good example

 ![Good Example com](20230503_d-1_c1_m1.jpg "Good example")